awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-core-tutorial.md

 ## Next Steps<a name="dotnet-core-tutorial-nextsteps"></a>

 As you continue to develop your application, you'll probably want to manage environments and deploy your application without manually creating a \.zip file and uploading it to the Elastic Beanstalk console\.
-The Elastic Beanstalk Command Line Interface \(EB CLI\) provides easy\-to\-use commands for creating, configuring, and deploying applications to Elastic Beanstalk environments from the command line\.
+The [Elastic Beanstalk Command Line Interface](eb-cli3.md) \(EB CLI\) provides easy\-to\-use commands for creating, configuring, and deploying applications to Elastic Beanstalk environments from the command line\.

 If you use Visual Studio to develop your application, you can also use the AWS Toolkit for Visual Studio to deploy changed, manage your Elastic Beanstalk environments, and manage other AWS resources\.
-See  for more information\.
+See [The AWS Toolkit for Visual Studio](dotnet-toolkit.md) for more information\.

 For developing and testing, you might want to use Elastic Beanstalk's functionality for adding a managed DB instance directly to your environment\.
-For instructions on setting up a database inside your environment, see \.
+For instructions on setting up a database inside your environment, see [Adding a Database to Your Elastic Beanstalk Environment](using-features.managing.db.md)\.

-Finally, if you plan to use your application in a production environment, configure a custom domain name for your environment and enable HTTPS for secure connections\.
+Finally, if you plan to use your application in a production environment, [configure a custom domain name](customdomains.md) for your environment and [enable HTTPS](configuring-https.md) for secure connections\.